 - Medium voltage: Voltage of more than 750 V, but less than 44 kV.

 - High voltage: Voltage of 44 kV or more.

 Difference in electrical level between two points, expressed in volts (V).

 Operation that involves increasing or decreasing voltage through a transformer.

-Producer of electrical power who either consumes for its own needs or sells all or part of the electrical power it produces to a third party or to Hydro-Québec.
+A producer of electrical power who either consumes for its own needs or sells all or part of the electricity it produces to a third party or to Hydro-Québec.